 We are located in the Western Indian state of Maharashtra, 40 kms west of Pune.
 The campus is nestled atop a hill within a biodiversity reserve in the Western Ghats, which are a UNESCO World Heritage site and one of the world’s eight ‘hottest hotspots’ of biological diversity.

-We conduct regular Admissions Open Days where you can learn about MUWCI through a presentation by our Admissions staff, meet current students, and tour the campus.
-You can register for an Open Day visit using this form.
-Please note that we are unable to permit visitors without prior registration or appointments.
+We conduct Admissions Open Days where you can learn about MUWCI through a presentation by our Admissions staff, meet current students, and tour the campus.
+These take place in the months of September, October and November each year.
+Contact us during that time to get updates on the Open Days and visit MUWCI.

 MUWCI’s academic calendar shifts slightly from year to year.